Parallel Element Processing Ensemble

 The Parallel Element Processing Ensemble (PEPE) was one of the very early parallel computing systems.
 Bell began researching the concept in the mid-1960s as a way to provide high-performance computing support for the needs of anti-ballistic missile (ABM) systems.
 The goal was to build a computer system that could simultaneously track hundreds of incoming ballistic missile warheads.
 A single PEPE system was built by Burroughs Corporation in the 1970s, by which time the US Army's ABM efforts were winding down.
-The design later evolved into the Burroughs Scientific Computer for commercial sales, but a lack of sales prospects led to it being withdrawn from the market.
+The design later evolved into the Burroughs Scientific Processor for commercial sales, but a lack of sales prospects led to it being withdrawn from the market.

+History

 PEPE came about as a result of predictions of the sorts of ICBM forces that would be expected in the event of an all-out Soviet attack during the 1970s.
-Missile fleets of both the US and USSR were growing through the 1960s, but a bigger issue was the number of warheads as a result of the move to multiple independently targetable reentry vehicles (MIRV).
-Computers designed for the Nike-X system were largely similar to systems like the IBM 7030, and would have been able to handle attacks with perhaps a dozen warheads arriving simultaneously.
+Missile fleets of both the US and USSR were growing through the 1960s, but a bigger issue was the rapid increase in the number of warheads as a result of the move to multiple independently targetable reentry vehicles (MIRV).
+Computers designed for the Nike-X system were largely similar to systems like the IBM 7030, and would have been able to handle attacks of perhaps a dozen warheads arriving simultaneously.
 With MIRV, hundreds of targets, both warheads and decoys, would arrive at the same time, and the CPUs being used simply did not have the performance needed to analyze their trajectories quickly enough to leave time to attack them.

+Bell Labs, which had been the primary industry partner in previous ABM systems, proposed development of a new system able to track 200 to 300 missiles at a time.
+The program officially started in 1969.
+Development was led by System Development Corporation (SDC), which had formed in 1955 to develop the software for the SAGE air defense computer system.
+PEPE was designed by a team led by George Mueller, formerly of NASA.
+He described the ultimate goal to produce 300 million instructions per second, far in advance of contemporary systems.

+An initial testbed system, the "IC model", was built with 16 processors consisting of individual integrated circuits and connected to an IBM 360/65 host.
+This was completed in 1971.
+This proved successful, and between October 1971 and September 1972, SDC and Honeywell produced a final design.
+In November, Burroughs won the contract to build a 36 processor prototype of the full-sized 288-processor version.
+Burroughs delivered PEPE to the Ballistic Missile Defense Advanced Technology Center (part of US Army's Strategic Defense Command) in Huntsville, Alabama in 1976.
+Testing was apparently successful, but Bell concluded that the machine was too expensive for the sorts of threats being addressed by the Safeguard Program that was being deployed in the 1970s.

+The system was eventually sent to McDonnell Douglas in Huntington Beach, CA. After it was retired, it was sent to Auburn University, which scrapped the system some time in the late 1980s or early 1990s.